 - Women who are breast-feeding

-Your pathology report should also include the results of a hormone test for estrogen and progesterone receptors (ER/PR).
-These receptors make the DCIS cells very sensitive to the hormones estrogen and progesterone.
-If the receptors are present it may be stated as ER/PR with a (+) for positive, meaning it is sensitive to hormones that may cause it to grow, or a (-) for negative, meaning it does not respond to these hormones.
+Your pathology report should also include the results of a hormone test for estrogen receptors (ER) and progesterone receptors (PR).
+These receptors make the DCIS cells sensitive to estrogen and progesterone hormones.
+If the receptors are present in these cells, they may be termed ER/PR positive (or ER/PR negative if they are not).
 These results help you and your doctor decide whether your DCIS is likely to respond to endocrine (hormone-blocking) therapy.

 The pathology report will also describe the margin.
 A margin is a small amount of tissue around the DCIS.
 If it is healthy with no evidence of DCIS, it is called a clear or clean margin.
 If some DCIS is found at the edge of this tissue, it is known as a positive margin and is a signal that there is likely more DCIS in the breast.
 Another surgery called a re-excision is then necessary to obtain a clear margin.
-The importance of getting clear or clean margins is to try and reduce the chances of any microscopic DCIS being left behind in that part of the breast.
+The goal of getting clear or clean margins is to try and reduce the chances of any microscopic DCIS being left behind in that part of the breast.
+It is not unusual to undergo further surgeries to achieve clean margins